- Fellowship - Parkland Health & Hospital System (1991-1994), Hematology Oncology

-Randall S. Hughes, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
+Randall S. Hughes, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
 A medical oncologist, he specializes in treating head and neck cancers, as well as bronchogenic lung cancer.

 Dr. Hughes serves as both Chief of the Medical Hematology/Oncology service and an attending physician on the solid-tumor service team at William P. Clements Jr. University Hospital.
 He also serves on a number of UT Southwestern committees, as well as the Institutional Review Board.